damianhakert/damianhakert.github.io/source/posts/2016-08-26-ci-deployment-and-environments.html.md

 ![Review apps](/images/blogimages/ci-deployment-and-environments/19.jpg){: .illustration}

-The details of Review Apps implementation depend widely on your real technology stack and on your deployment process which is out of the scope of this blog post.
+The details of Review Apps implementation depend widely on your real technology stack and on your deployment process, which is out of the scope of this blog post.

 It will not be that straightforward, as it is with our static HTML website.
 For example, you had to make these instances temporary, and booting up these instances